APIExperts/test2/README.md

 **Character Search**
- When characters are searched a picture and properties will of the character will show.
+ When characters are searched a picture and properties of the character will show.

 **Episode Search**